msolters/wifi-control-node/README.md

 **A Note About Synchronicity** (*Synchronicity!*)

-All native `WiFiControl` methods are synchronous.
+Almost all native `WiFiControl` methods are synchronous.
 Calls to them will block.
 This is a decision made that reflects the fact that low-level system operations such as starting and stopping network interfaces should not be happening simultaneously.
 Plus, there's lots of situations where you need to wait -- you can't communicate over a network, for instance, until you're totally sure you've fully associated with the router.

-The only exception to this is `WiFiControl.scanForWiFi( callback )`.
+There are only two exceptions to this.
+*  `WiFiControl.scanForWiFi( callback )` - this can take a while (1-10 seconds) so we use a callback to return the scan results.
+*  `WiFiControl.connectToAP( ap, callback )` - this can sometimes take several minutes so we use a callback to report on how it went.

 ---